Accounts Payable vs. Accounts Receivable

 • The Creditor: Your business is the creditor.

-• The Transaction: You send an invoice to a customer after delivering goods or services.
+• The Transaction: You send an invoice to a customer often after delivering goods or services.

 • The Goal: To collect these outstanding payments efficiently and promptly, ensuring your business receives the cash it’s earned.